dargaCode/WebDevStudyResources/README.md

     * Free - Blog Post

 ## Back-End Development
-Back-end largely refers to putting together information and then sending it to a front-end page to be displayed.
+Back-end largely refers to putting together information dynamically before sending it to the browser to be displayed.

-This is especially important for pages that you can log into, that that save a lot of information about its users and their activities, Facebook, Reddit, and Yelp.
+This is especially important for pages that you can log into, and that that save a lot of information about its users and their activities.
+For example: Facebook, Reddit, and Yelp.

 ### Deploying Back-End Web Apps
-Webpages which require a server are basically too complicated to deploy on GitHub Pages.
+Webpages which require a server are basically too complicated to deploy the same way as a front-end page.

 Heroku and similar services can host server-side projects and serve them to users.